 Who We Are

-David B. Oppenheimer is a clinical professor of law at University of California, Berkeley School of Law.
+David B. Oppenheimer is a clinical professor of law at University of California, Berkeley School of Law, and the Director of the Berkeley Center of Comparative Equality and Anti-Discrimination Law.
 He is the author of several books and many scholarly articles on discrimination law, affirmative action, and civil rights history, including co-authoring the award winning White-Washing Race: The Myth of a Color-Blind Society.
 He has served as a visiting professor at Sciences Po Paris, University of Paris I (Sorbonne-Pantheon), University of Paris X (Nanterre), University of Bologna, and LUMSA Rome.
 He is a graduate of Harvard Law School.

 Sheila Foster is Professor of Law and Public Policy at Georgetown University.
 She is the author of numerous books, chapters, and law journal articles on property, land use, environmental law, and anti-discrimination law.
 Much of her early work was dedicated to exploring the intersection of civil rights and environmental law, in a field called “environmental justice.”
 Her most recent work explores issues of urban inequality and development through the lens of the "urban commons."
 She has taught and conducted research internationally in Switzerland, Italy, France, England, Austria, Colombia, Panama, and Cuba.
 She holds a B.A. in English from University of Michigan, Ann Arbor and a J.D. from the University of California, Berkeley.